We are committed to empowering the families and carers of children with autism to optimise their life prospects.

 - Collaboration - True sense of team unity, keeping colleagues feeling fully informed and involved.
 Keen mutual empowerment.
 Anticipate our own needs and make them known.
 Treat both as of equal importance.

 - Ambition - Uncompromising aspiration for what we can achieve.

 - Pioneering Big Thinking - Thinking outside traditional constraints to realise a belief in what is possible (and beyond).
 A feeling of constant expansive growth without limits in order to better achieve our objectives.

-- Resourcesfulness - Creative determination to get to where we need to be, seeking out unconventional routes if necessary, irrespective of traditional ways of doing things.
+- Resourcesfulness - Flexibility and creative determination to get to where we need to be, seeking out unconventional routes if necessary, irrespective of traditional ways of doing things.